Ather23/machine_learning/README.md

-Building a machine learnign framework in python.
+This project provides a general framework to build machine learning as a service using pypspark and flask.